Canonical decompositions for Poincar\'e duality pairs: Enclosing properties of Annulus-Torus Decompositions

 \begin{theorem} Let $(G,\partial G)$ be an orientable $PD(n+2)$ pair.
-Let $\mathcal{F}$ denote the family of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups and of all $n$--canonical almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
-Thus the reduced regular neighbourhood of $\mathcal{F}$ exists and is $\Gamma_{n,n+1}$.
-Let ${\mathcal{F}^{\prime}}$ denote the family of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups together with all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups and are adapted to {$\partial G$}.
-Then $\mathcal{F}^{\prime}$ has a reduced algebraic regular neighbourhood in $G$, and this is naturally isomorphic to $\Gamma_{n,n+1}$. \end{theorem}
+Let $\mathcal{F}$ denote the family of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups and of equivalence classes of all $n$--canonical almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
+Thus the reduced algebraic regular neighbourhood of $\mathcal{F}$ exists and is $\Gamma_{n,n+1}$.
+Let ${\mathcal{F}^{\prime}}$ denote the family of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups together with all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups and are adapted to {$\partial G$}.
+Then $\mathcal{F} ^{\prime}$ has a reduced algebraic regular neighbourhood in $G$, and this is naturally isomorphic to $\Gamma_{n,n+1}$. \end{theorem}

 \begin{proof} Recall our discussion immediately before Example \ref{examplerebetweenness}.
 There is a natural $G$--equivariant surjection $\varphi:P(\mathcal{F} )\rightarrow P(\mathcal{F}^{\prime})$.
 We need to show that $\varphi$ is an injection and that $P(\mathcal{F})$ and $P(\mathcal{F}^{\prime})$ have the same pretree idea of betweenness.